rstudio/shiny-workflows/README.md

     uses: rstudio/shiny-workflows/.github/workflows/R-CMD-check.yaml@v1
 ```

-Adjust the `8` in the schedule to match the number of letters in the package name to insert some time variance.
-Otherwise, the PAT rate limit will be hit with all repos being tested at the same time.
+> Note: Adjust the `8` in the schedule to match the number of letters in the package name to insert some time variance.
+This helps mitigate PAT rate limits when testing many packages on a schedule.

 ## Workflows

-A reusable workflow is a workflow that is defined in a single location but can be executed from another location as if it was locally defined.
-Link: https://docs.github.com/en/actions/learn-github-actions/reusing-workflows

 There are three main reusable workflows to be used by packages in the shiny-verse

-* `pkgdown.yaml`
+* `website.yaml`
-  * This is a wrapper for building a pkgdown website and deploying it to the `gh-pages` branch of the repo.
+  * This is a wrapper for building a `{pkgdown}` website and deploying it to the `gh-pages` branch of the repo.
   * Packages included in the `./DESCRIPTION` field `Config/Needs/website` will also be installed
   * Parameters:
     * `extra-packages`: Installs extra packages not listed in the `./DESCRIPTION` file to be installed.
 Link: https://github.com/r-lib/actions/tree/v1/setup-r-dependencies